freedombox/FreedomBox/ugly_hacks/santiago.rst

 because there isn't too much going on.
 However, I'll need to think further about the vulnerabilities.

+The dangerous message is the service response.
+If B can send A any response, B could modify A's service table at a whim.
+Therefore, A should accept service updates only for services it expects an update for.

 Flood
 ~~~~~

-Since messages are signed and/or encrypted many huge, invalid, requests could easily
+Since messages are signed and/or encrypted many huge, invalid, requests could
-overwhelm a box.
-The signature verification alone could overheat one of the
+easily overwhelm a box.
+The signature verification alone could overheat one of
-buggers.
-We need a rate-limiter to make sure it tries to never handle more than
+the buggers.
+We need a rate-limiter to make sure it tries to never handle more
-X MB of data and Y requests per friend at one time.
+than X MB of data and Y requests per friend at one time.
 Data beyond that limit
 could be queued for later.

 Network Loops